arthurhenning/csv-comparer/README.md

     * If all of the columns match, we have a total match
     * Else, we have a partial match
 ### Output
-* Any exceptions found
+* Any exceptions found - command line
-* Any partials matches found
+* Any partials matches found - output.txt file
-* Number of rows parsed
+* Number of rows parsed - command line
-* Number of rows matched
+* Number of rows matched - command line
-* Number of rows partially matched
+* Number of rows partially matched - output.txt file
-* Duration in milliseconds
+* Duration in milliseconds - command line